-Here we define the transferability at instance level by a predicate, where several conditions are required to satisfy.
-For the untargeted attack, this predicate requires that: (1)~both the surrogate model and target model make correct prediction on the benign input; and (2)~both of them make incorrect predictions on the adversarial input $\Att_U(x)$.
+Here we define the transferability at instance level, showing several conditions are required to satisfy for a transferable instance.
+For the untargeted attack, it requires that: (1)~both the surrogate model and target model make correct prediction on the benign input; and (2)~both of them make incorrect predictions on the adversarial input $\Att_U(x)$.
 The $\Att_U(x)$ is generated via the untargeted attack against the surrogate model $\cF$.
-For the targeted attack, this predicate requires that: (1)~both the surrogate and target model make correct prediction on benign input; and (2)~both output the adversarial target $y_t\in\cY$ on the adversarial input $\Att_T(x)$.
+For the targeted attack, it requires that: (1)~both the surrogate and target model make correct prediction on benign input; and (2)~both output the adversarial target $y_t\in\cY$ on the adversarial input $\Att_T(x)$.
 The $\Att_T(x)$ is crafted against the surrogate model $\cF$.
-Note that the predicates themselves do not require $\Att_U$ and $\Att_T$ to be explicit constructed against the surrogate model $\cF$.
-It will be implied by attack effectiveness~(\cref{def:adv_effect}) condition in following theorem's conditions.

-Since the definition here is just a predicate for a specific input $x$, in the following analysis we will mainly use its distributional version: $\Pr{T_r(\cF,\cG,x)=1}$ and $\Pr{T_r(\cF,\cG,x,y_t)=1}$, which measures the overall average transferability over a finite number of inputs for a given classification task.
+The predicates themselves do not require $\Att_U$ and $\Att_T$ to be explicitly constructed against the surrogate model $\cF$.
+It will be implied by attack effectiveness~(\Cref{def:adv_effect}) on $\model$ in theorem statements.
+Note that the definition here is a predicate for a specific input $x$, and in the following analysis we will mainly use its distributional version: $\Pr{T_r(\cF,\cG,x)=1}$ and $\Pr{T_r(\cF,\cG,x,y_t)=1}$.

-This definition of transferability directly encodes the probability that the crafted adversarial examples against a surrogate model transfer to the target model.
-In contrast, the previous work~(e.g., \cite{demontis2019adversarial}) usually defines the transferability over the loss functions $\ell_\cF$ and $\ell_\cG$, which actually draws an indirect connection with the observed transferability phenomenon.